 Comedian and "Last Week Tonight" host John Oliver made his Stern Show debut this morning to tell Howard about his life, filling in for Jon Stewart, and getting his own show.

 Here are the highlights from Howard's interview with John:

-* John likened being an improv beginner to going to medical school — people only see doctors, they don't see students hacking up dummies and making mistakes.
+John likened being an improv beginner to going to medical school — people only see doctors, they don't see students hacking up dummies and making mistakes.

-* She helped John when he was in peril too: While shooting at the RNC, John and his small Daily Show crew were about to be arrested for shooting where they weren't supposed to—which would have been disastrous because he was only in the country on a work Visa – and the woman who would become his wife hid him from security.
+John said she helped him when he was in peril, too: While shooting at the RNC, John and his small "Daily Show" crew were about to be arrested for filming where they weren't supposed to—which he said would have been disastrous as it might have jeopardized his work Visa.
+Thankfully, the woman who would later become his wife hid him from security.

-Next up, John hopes to tackle the story of how a Manhattan hedge fund is stopping an Argentinian war ship from sailing.
+Next up, John said he hopes to tackle the story of how a Manhattan hedge fund is stopping an Argentinian war ship from sailing.
 It's a confusing, sprawling story and John admits that he doesn't understand it yet, which Howard respected.

 Check out "Last Week Tonight with John Oliver" on HBO.